Artak-bite/script/README.md

     sudo sh backup_mysql.sh
     sudo sh backup_apache.sh

-# ADD schedule to cronjob
+# ADD jobs to cron

     use crontab -e and chose wich editor do you want to edit and copy this